 You can see more detail about each topic on the RE Curriculum Programme document below.
 All of the topics are rooted in the children's own experiences in life, our teachers then extend the learning further through reflection and purposeful activity.
 We look at Scripture passages that match the topic being covered and unpick the meaning and how we can use this Scripture to enhance our lives and help us to be better Christians.

-Each term you will receive a letter that details what the children will cover and the kinds of things you can do at home to support your child.
+Each term, parents will receive a letter that details what the children will cover and the kinds of things that can be done at home to support children's learning.

 There are many events throughout the academic year that the children and their families can be involved in.
 These include: